Lion's mane jellyfish: Behavior and reproduction

 Like other jellyfish, lion's manes are capable of both sexual reproduction in the medusa stage and asexual reproduction in the polyp stage.
 Lion's mane jellyfish have four different stages in their year-long lifespan: a larval stage, a polyp stage, an ephyrae stage, and the medusa stage.
-The female jellyfish carries its fertilized eggs in its tentacle, where the eggs grow into larvae.
+The female jellyfish carries its fertilized eggs in a tentacle, where the eggs grow into larvae.
 When the larvae are old enough, the female deposits them on a hard surface, where the larvae soon grow into polyps.
-The polyps begin to reproduce asexually, creating stacks of small creatures called ephyrae.
-The individual ephyrae break off the stacks, where they eventually grow into the medusa stage and become full-grown jellyfish.
+The polyps begin to reproduce asexually, creating stacks of small, immature medusae called ephyrae.
+The individual ephyrae break off from the stacks, where they eventually grow into the mature medusa stage to become full-grown jellyfish.

 Sting and human contact

 Human encounters with the jellyfish can cause temporary pain and localized redness.
 In normal circumstances, however, and in healthy individuals, the stings of the jellyfish are not known to be fatal; vinegar can be used to deactivate the nematocysts.
 If there is contact with a large number of tentacles, however, medical attention is recommended after exposure.